 An extra layer of research is necessary to ensure that you have an enjoyable camping trip.
 Here are some factors to consider:

 - Get an RV with a bathroom.
 Cut down on exposure to public restrooms by bringing your own.

 - Make Plans: Many campgrounds are booked full.
 Call ahead and make sure you have a space.

 - Pack in all of your own supplies.
 Cooking at the campsite is a great way to fully enjoy the wonders of nature.
 Just make sure you clean up your mess.
 Carry plenty of wipes and toilet paper so you stay self contained.

-- Maintain distance.
-Even in nature some places get crowded.
+- Even in nature some places get crowded.
 There are 419 National Parks and sites alone.
 Let the Smoky Mountains slide this year and hit one of the lesser visited spots.
 You’ll stay safe AND discover an awesome spot that no one else is talking about.

 - Be Respectful!
 If trails or parks are closed, leave them be.